+- Members of the Youth Council participated in the Provincial Youth Parliament - Conducted workshops with youth in collaboration with Open up to introduce them to municipal bylaws - Distribution of information for employment and study opportunities - Conducted a Two day Youth summit to follow-up on the progress of youth development projects and programmes - Facilitated the mosaic art project for the pedestrian bridge in ward 2 which created youth employment and showcasing local skills - Only 1 women empowerment camp could be conducted due to Covid 19 lockdown restriction - 2 legislative education workshops were conducted with women in Struisbaai and Bredasdorp

-participated in the Virtual Provincial Youth Parliament.
-Youth Council members participated in an international virtual platform representing CAM and giving an overview of the status of youth development in our municipal area Youth participated in webinars within
+- Members of the Youth Council participated in the Virtual Provincial Youth Parliament. - Youth Council members participated in an international virtual platform representing CAM and giving an overview of the status of youth development in our municipal area - Youth participated in webinars within collaboration with Open up in the following topics: 1.
+Youth and the Integrated Development Plan (IDP)

-Youth Parliament.
-Youth Council members participated in an international virtual platform representing CAM and giving an overview of the status of youth development in our municipal area Youth participated in webinars within

-an international virtual platform representing CAM and giving an overview of the status of youth development in our municipal area Youth participated in webinars within

-an international virtual platform representing CAM and giving an overview of the status of youth development in our municipal area Youth participated in webinars within

-representing CAM and giving an overview of the status of youth development in our municipal area Youth participated in webinars within

-overview of the status of youth development in our municipal area Youth participated in webinars within

-development in our municipal area Youth participated in webinars within

-Youth participated in webinars within

-• •

-collaboration with Open up in the

-following topics: 1.
-Youth and the

-Integrated Development Plan (IDP)

-2. CAM sharing best practice model for

-youth development with youth in other

-municipalities.

-Distribution of information for

-employment and study opportunities

-- Conducted a virtual Youth summit to reelect a new youth council for the next 2

-years and to follow-up on the progress

-of youth development
+2. CAM sharing best practice model for youth development with youth in other municipalities. - Distribution of information for employment and study opportunities - Conducted a virtual Youth summit to reelect a new youth council for the next 2 years and to follow-up on the progress of youth development